Can You Take a Power Bank on an Airplane? Rule Explained

 Conclusion

 To wrap it up: can you take a power bank on an airplane?
 You sure can, but only if you follow the rules.
-Keep it in your hand luggage, check the capacity limits (under 100Wh are allowed on board without restriction), and always double-check your airline’s policy just to be safe.
+Keep it in your hand luggage, check the capacity limits, and always double-check your airline’s policy just to be safe.
 Travelling with a power bank doesn’t need to be complicated.
 With a bit of planning and the right portable charger, you’ll breeze through security and stay powered up the whole way.

 FAQs